jdonszelmann/nix-config/machines/pirx/README.md

    You can store these keys in a secure place if you wish.
 Alternatively, you can generate these keys [onto a ramdisk](https://wiki.archlinux.org/title/dm-crypt/Device_encryption#Storing_the_keyfile_in_ramfs) so there is no potential trace of them on your current filesystem(s).

-3) Now let's make some partitions.
+3) Now let's make some partitions and filesystems.
 In order:
     - EFI System Partition:
       + First let's set this to actually be an EFI System Partition:
         * `sudo fdisk /dev/sda`